yig/graphics101/README.md

         * `cmake -DCMAKE_BUILD_TYPE=Debug ..` to specify compilation with debug information for use with a debugger.
         * `cmake -DCMAKE_BUILD_TYPE=Release ..` to specify compilation of an optimized build.
 Your code will run much faster.
         * `cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..` to specify compilation of an optimized build with debug information.
 Your code will run much faster, but you will still sort of be able to debug it (compilers move code around when optimizing).
-        * `cmake -G Xcode ..` will generate a project for the Xcode IDE on macOS.
-        * `cmake -G "Visual Studio 16 2019" ..` will generate a project for the Visual Studio IDE on Windows.

 * Build and run the code.
 Make your changes.
 Write a `Notes.txt`.
 Run `cpack` (or `make zip` or `cmake --build . --target zip`) to generate a `.zip` file.
 Hand in the `.zip` file.